Mobby-De-Mick/password_Cracking_Code/README.md

-This is the pyhton code for cracking the password of the nearby Password
+This is the pyhton code for cracking the saved passwords of the Wi-Fi on your device.